PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/error-handling.md

 }
 ```

-In this approach for resolving Field Errors ->
+In this approach for resolving Field Errors, two significant features are highlighted:

+1. **Multiple Errors Handling:**
-1. Multiple Errors can be sent back to the client when needed in case the client apps need to display those errors concurrently with UI elements
+   The approach allows for sending multiple errors back to the client when necessary.
+This capability proves beneficial when client applications need to display those errors concurrently with relevant UI elements.
+By providing multiple errors, the client can obtain a comprehensive view of the issues encountered during the field resolution process.

-2. A general purpose interface contract `UserError` to fall back to in case we want to send a general purpose error back to the client.
+2. **General Purpose Interface Contract - UserError:**
+   To cater to scenarios where a general-purpose error needs to be sent back to the client, the approach employs a versatile interface contract called `UserError`.
+This interface acts as a fallback mechanism, ensuring that clients receive informative error messages even in cases where specific error types are not applicable.
+It enhances error handling and communication between the server and client, offering a consistent and user-friendly experience.

 #### Client